Q: What is the size of the student body?

 Q: Is the SAT/ACT test required?

 A: Yes.
-Standardized test scores are an important part of your application for admission, but they are only one part of your application.
-Each major has established requirements.
+Standardized test scores are required for certain programs such as engineering, Pre-pharmacy, Pre-physician Assistant and Pre-optometry.
+However, for all our other programs, students have the choice on whether they wish to have their test scores taken in consideration for admissions.
+Please see our test-optional FAQ's for more information.
+If you decide to submit test scores for admissions, each major has established requirements.
 For example, the Colleges of Business and Engineering place more of an emphasis on the math SAT than most of the majors in the College of Arts and Sciences.
 For more information, contact the Office of Admissions.

 Q: How many volumes does your Library have?